titibs29/API_LED_PY/README.md

 ## cheat sheet
 the cheat sheet is accessible under static/index.html or via the default page when the server is running

+## pins
+the defaults pins are the 11, 13 and 15 in BOARD mode

 ## tests
 tests were made using unittest module, to be integrated with the vs code interface